uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_for_each_func.rst

 The container form ``parallel_for_each(c, body)`` is equivalent to ``parallel_for_each(std::begin(c), std::end(c), body)``.

-The algorithm can be passed a :doc:`task_group_context <../../task_scheduler/task_group_context>` object so that its tasks are executed in this group.
+All overloads can accept a :doc:`task_group_context <../../task_scheduler/task_group_context>` object so that the algorithm’s tasks are executed in this group.
 By default the algorithm is executed in a bound group of its own.

 feeder Class
 ------------